 Welcome to Sabbatical Studio

-I’m Liz, and I believe time away matters.
+I’m Liz, and I believe work needs space to breathe.

-I’m a professor who studies identity and meaning, and I believe we need better ways to prepare for time away, and to extend its impact once we return.
+I’m a professor who studies identity and meaning, and I believe we need better ways to create space during our careers—and to extend its impact once we return to work.

 Over the past decade, I’ve experienced multiple forms of stepping away from work.
 Each has reshaped how I think about identity, purpose, and the role work plays in our lives.

-Both formal and informal time away can open space for reflection, renewal, and realignment.
-That’s why I started Sabbatical Studio: to support people in planning meaningful time away, and returning with clarity and intention.
+Both formal and informal breaks can open space for reflection, renewal, and realignment.
+That’s why I created Sabbatical Studio: to support accomplished professionals in creating intentional space for clarity and direction in their work.

 Latest from the Blog